-- 70 SECTION 3.
-Section 7-7-204, Mississippi Code of 1972, is - 71 brought forward as follows: - 72 7-7-204.
-(1) Within the limits of the funds available to - 73 the Office of the State Auditor for such purpose, the State - 74 Auditor may grant a paid internship to students pursuing junior or - 75 senior undergraduate-level year coursework toward a bachelor's - 76 degree in accounting or graduate-level coursework toward a - 77 master's degree in accounting.
-Those applicants deemed qualified - 78 shall receive funds that may be used to pay for tuition, books and - 79 related fees to pursue their degree.
-It is the intent of the - 80 Legislature that the paid internship program (hereinafter referred - 81 to as the program) shall be used as an incentive for accounting - 82 students to develop job-related skills and to encourage accounting - 83 careers at the Office of the State Auditor. - 84 (2) In order to be eligible for the program, an applicant - 85 must: - 86 (a) Attend any college or school approved and - 87 designated by the Office of the State Auditor. - 88 (b) Satisfy the following conditions: - 89 (i) Undergraduate stipulations: Applicants must - 90 have successfully obtained a minimum of fifty-eight (58) semester - 91 hours toward a bachelor of science degree in accounting from a - 92 Mississippi institution of higher learning.
+70 SECTION 3.
+Section 7-7-204, Mississippi Code of 1972, is 71 brought forward as follows:

+72 7 - 7 - 204.
+(1) Within the limits of the funds available to 73 the Office of the State Auditor for such purpose, the State 74 Auditor may grant a paid internship to students pursuing junior or 75 senior undergraduate-level year coursework toward a bachelor's 76 degree in accounting or graduate-level coursework toward a 77 master's degree in accounting.
+Those applicants deemed qualified 78 shall receive funds that may be used to pay for tuition, books and 79 related fees to pursue their degree.
+It is the intent of the 80 Legislature that the paid internship program (hereinafter referred to as the program) shall be used as an incentive for accounting 81 82 students to develop job-related skills and to encourage accounting careers at the Office of the State Auditor.
+83

+84 (2) In order to be eligible for the program, an applicant85 must:

+86 (a) Attend any college or school approved and87 designated by the Office of the State Auditor.

+88 (b) Satisfy the following conditions:

+89 (i) Undergraduate stipulations: Applicants must 90 have successfully obtained a minimum of fifty-eight (58) semester 91 hours toward a bachelor of science degree in accounting from a 92 Mississippi institution of higher learning.

-93 Applicants must have achieved a minimum grade point average 94 (GPA) on the previously obtained semester hours toward a bachelor 95 of science degree in accounting of 3.0 on a 4.0 scale.
+H. B. No. 575 24/HR31/R1148 PAGE 4 (ENK\JAB) Applicants must have achieved a minimum grade point average (GPA) on the previously obtained semester hours toward a bachelor of science degree in accounting of 3.0 on a 4.0 scale.

-- If accepted into the program, participants shall maintain a minimum cumulative GPA of 3.0 on a 4.0 scale in all coursework counted toward a bachelor of science degree in accounting. - 99 (ii) Graduate stipulations: Applicants must have 100 met the regular admission standards and have been accepted into 101 the master of science accounting program at a Mississippi 102 institution of higher learning. - If accepted into the program, participants shall maintain a minimum cumulative GPA of 3.0 on a 4.0 scale in all coursework counted toward a master of science degree in accounting. - 106 (c) All program participants will be required to work a 107 total of three hundred thirty-six (336) hours each summer at the 108 Office of the State Auditor in Jackson, Mississippi. - (d) Agree to work as an auditor at the Office of the the period of time for which the applicant receives compensation, calculated to the nearest whole month, but in no event less than two (2) years. - 114 (3) (a) Before being placed into the program, each 115 applicant shall enter into a contract with the Office of the State 116 Auditor, which shall be deemed a contract with the State of 117 Mississippi, agreeing to the terms and conditions upon which the shall be signed by the State Auditor of the Office of the State
+96 If accepted into the program, participants shall maintain a 97 minimum cumulative GPA of 3.0 on a 4.0 scale in all coursework 98 counted toward a bachelor of science degree in accounting.

+99 (ii) Graduate stipulations: Applicants must have 100 met the regular admission standards and have been accepted into 101 the master of science accounting program at a Mississippi 102 institution of higher learning.

+103 If accepted into the program, participants shall maintain a 104 minimum cumulative GPA of 3.0 on a 4.0 scale in all coursework 105 counted toward a master of science degree in accounting.

+106 (c) All program participants will be required to work a 107 total of three hundred thirty-six (336) hours each summer at the 108 Office of the State Auditor in Jackson, Mississippi.

+(d) Agree to work as an auditor at the Office of the State Auditor upon graduation for a period of time equivalent to the period of time for which the applicant receives compensation, calculated to the nearest whole month, but in no event less than two (2) years.

+(3) (a) Before being placed into the program, each applicant shall enter into a contract with the Office of the State Auditor, which shall be deemed a contract with the State of Mississippi, agreeing to the terms and conditions upon which the
-State Auditor upon graduation for a period of time equivalent to

-118 internship shall be granted to him.
-The contract shall include 119 such terms and provisions necessary to carry out the full purpose 120 and intent of this section.
-The form of such contract shall be 121 prepared and approved by the Attorney General of this state, and 122

-123 Auditor and the participant.
+H. B. No. 575 ~ OFFICIAL ~ 24/HR31/R1148 PAGE 5 (ENK\JAB) internship shall be granted to him.
+The contract shall include such terms and provisions necessary to carry out the full purpose and intent of this section.
+The form of such contract shall be prepared and approved by the Attorney General of this state, and shall be signed by the State Auditor of the Office of the State Auditor and the participant.